ahmetozer/sandal/Readme.md

 rm alpine-minirootfs-3.20.1-aarch64.tar.gz
 ```

-If you want to isolat your changes, you can start your system with lowerdir only.
+If you want to isolate your changes, you can start your system with lowerdir only.

 ```bash
 sandal run -name=mybinnary -keep -lw="$HOME/alpine/" /bin/ash